 Poblanos are big, beautiful dark green peppers with a mild heat level.
 While they do not offer the same pungency as a serrano, they are crunchy and have a great flavor.

-Poblanos are fairly easy to come by, as they are commonly used for adding a touch of heat.
+Poblanos are fairly easy to come by (and to grow at home), as they are commonly used for adding a touch of heat.
 They make a great alternative for bell peppers if you are the type to enjoy some heat.

 Serrano Pepper Uses